Powerlearnproject/se-day1-assignment-gontsejnr/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

--Software engineering systematically applies engineering principles, methods and tools to develop & maintain high-quality software systems.
+- Software engineering systematically applies engineering principles, methods and tools to develop & maintain high-quality software systems.
 It is important because it helps make life simple by creating applications/systems for, communication, commerce, entertainment and health.

 Identify and describe at least three key milestones in the evolution of software engineering.